learn-vuejs/vue-patterns/docs/patterns/README.md

 <<< @/docs/.vuepress/components/PassingProps.vue

-From parent component, you can do like this:
+From the parent component, you can do this:

 #### PassedProps.vue